 For Couples Who Want to Relax

 For a thorough rub down, or a serious dose of relaxation, head to the Glow Spa.
 Open all day until 23:00, the therapists are ready to provide a great list of massage options.
-After debating it for a day we opted for the Gentleman’s Package for Mr Fluskey (40 min massage and express facial) and a full 60 min massage and 40 min facial for Mrs Fluskey.
+After debating it for a day we opted for the Gentleman’s Package for Mr Fluskey (a 40 min massage and express facial) and a full 60 min massage and 40 min facial for Mrs Fluskey.

 The treatments were performed in two adjacent beds.
 The staff just pulled the curtain back so it felt like we were in one treatment room.
-This mean that you can pick anything on the menu and they will treat it as a couples massage.
+This means that you can pick anything on the menu and they will treat it as a couples massage.

 The staff couldn’t have been more professional.
 They checked the pressure for each of us and made sure we were as comfortable as possible.
 My facial used a gentle scrub and then a tea tree infused lotion.
 It smelt great!
 The full body massage was just the right level of intensity.
 It wasn’t too gentle (sleepy territory) or too hard (grimace into the pillow territory).
 They found my tense spots, going at my knotted shoulders until they started to give.
 I loved every minute of it.